aXenDeveloper/react-weather/README.md

 # (React) Weather app

-Weather app is an application that allows you to check the current weather in your chosen city.
+Weather app is an application that allows you to check the current weather and forecast in your chosen city.

 The application allows you to use: geolocation, change the display language and unit conversion (degrees, speed).